Not Very Resilient

 Our confidence in this score:

-This career is labeled as "Changing fast" because many tasks like scheduling and managing patient records are being automated with AI and digital tools.
-While these technologies handle routine chores, medical secretaries still provide essential human skills, like empathy and problem-solving, that computers can't replicate.
+This career is labeled as "Not Very Resilient" because many of the routine tasks like scheduling appointments and managing patient records are being automated by AI and digital tools.
+These technologies handle a lot of the clerical work, reducing the need for human intervention in these areas.

 Read full analysis